Gravitational Lens Time Delay Calculator

 This expression combines two physical effects.
 One part is the geometric delay, which comes from the fact that the bent light rays travel along paths of different effective length.
 The other part is the gravitational or Shapiro delay, which comes from the slowing of light propagation in a gravitational potential.
 The logarithmic term is a signature of the point-mass potential, while the prefactor sets the overall timescale.
 In the calculator, the constants and are fixed to standard SI values, and the mass input is converted from solar masses to kilograms internally.

-Suppose you want a quick estimate for a galaxy-scale lens with mass 1e11 solar masses, source impact parameter 0.5, and lens redshift 0.5.
+This gravitational lens time delay worked example uses a galaxy-scale point-mass lens with mass 1e11 solar masses, source impact parameter 0.5, and lens redshift 0.5.
 These are the default values already loaded into the form.
 When you press the compute button, the calculator evaluates the point-mass delay formula and returns a result on the order of several tens of days.

 That outcome makes physical sense.
 A mass of solar masses is large enough to produce substantial lensing, and means the source is fairly close to alignment, so two images form with noticeably different travel times.
 The redshift factor stretches the observed delay further.
 In observational terms, a delay of this size is entirely plausible for a lensed quasar monitored over weeks or months.

 You can also use the example to build intuition.
 If you keep the same mass and redshift but reduce toward zero, the source approaches near-perfect alignment.
 The image configuration becomes more symmetric, and the relative delay shrinks.
 If instead you increase to 1 or beyond, the asymmetry grows and the delay becomes larger.
 Likewise, if you multiply the mass by ten, the delay scale increases by roughly a factor of ten.
-These trends are exactly what the formula predicts.
+These trends are exactly what the formula predicts, and they are the same trends you will see if you experiment with the calculator or the mini-game further down the page.

-The following table is filled automatically by the page script for a fixed lens mass of 1011 solar masses and lens redshift 0.5.
-It shows how the delay changes as the dimensionless impact parameter varies.
-The values are intended as a quick reference, not as a substitute for entering your own parameters in the calculator form.
+These representative gravitational lens delay values give a feel for how the impact parameter changes the result for a fixed point-mass lens.
+The following table is filled automatically by the page script for a lens mass of 1011 solar masses and lens redshift 0.5.
+It is intended as a quick reference, not as a substitute for entering your own parameters in the calculator form.

 | y | Δt (days) |